KatherineMEnright/essays/README.md

 This is how you add a mouse-over information panel from Wiki data: <span eid="Q170662">Mangosteen</span>
 You can find the wikidata IDs by searching for proper nouns [here](https://www.wikidata.org/wiki/Wikidata:Main_Page).
 The ID is the series of digits following the letter Q.

+**There's no spell-check feature built in, so keep a careful eye out!**

 ## Adding Images

 You can use the QID tag within a sentence.
 For example: The <span eid="Q170662">mangosteen</span> is a non-native fruit found in Singapore.
 This is the code you use to add an image.
 Make sure to **close the tag**.
 It starts with **<param ve-image** and ends with a closing **>**.
-Within these tags, you can add information to help the program locate and describe the image. **While these examples are images, we can also include textual sources (particularly primary sources) in the media viewer where appropriate**
+Within these tags, you can add information to help the program locate and describe the image. **While these examples are images, we can also include textual sources (particularly primary sources) in the media viewer where appropriate.**
 <param ve-image
        url="https://iiif.wellcomecollection.org/image/V0044770/full/1338%2C/0/default.jpg"
        title="Mangosteen Photograph"